James Tomlin

 S Z E R D A H E L Y I.

 Then thinking, "READ IT, HELL I know HIM."
-Spending hs having no idea what I wanted to do with my life, but enjoying the fact that the pool of available females increased each year.
+Spending high school having no idea what I wanted to do with my life, but enjoying the fact that the pool of available females increased each year.

 Moon River